ahmed1293/countdown/README.md

 Note that the Unix "words" file, found in `/usr/share/dict/words`, is used as a dictionary so this script probably wont work on Windows.

+### _old/

+My implementation when I was first learning Python - it's not so pretty...